UPPMAX/R-python-julia-matlab-HPC/docs/matlab/local_desktopMatlab.rst

 .. code-block:: matlab

    >> configCluster
+	    [1] rackham
+	    [2] uppmax
+    Select a cluster [1-2]: 1
+    Username on RACKHAM (e.g. jdoe):

+- Choose ``rackham``
+- Type your rackham user name

-Submission to the cluster requires SSH credentials.
-You will be prompted for username and password or identity file (private key).
-The username and location of the private key will be stored in MATLAB for future sessions.
+- Submission to the cluster requires SSH credentials.
+- You will be prompted for username and password or identity file (private key).  -
+- The username and location of the private key will be stored in MATLAB for future sessions.
-Jobs will now default to the cluster rather than submit to the local machine.
+- Jobs will now default to the cluster rather than submit to the local machine.
-NOTE: To submit to the local machine instead of the cluster, run the following:
+- NOTE: To submit to the local machine instead of the cluster, run the following:

 .. code-block:: matlab